christian-bravo7/my-website/content/hello-world.md

 ---
 title: Hello world
 description: Welcome to my first post of the many that I hope to share us ❤️
-minutes: 3
+minutes: 2
 image: https://images.pexels.com/photos/2646531/pexels-photo-2646531.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260
 tags: ['welcome']
 ---

 # hello-world

 Hi!
-I'm Christian Bravo a Guatemalan frontend developer and I welcome you to my first post.
-It is a great pleasure to have you here!
+I'm Christian Bravo a Guatemalan Frontend developer and I welcome you to my first post.
+It's a great pleasure to have you here!

-Honestly a couple of days ago I would not think I was writing this first post.
-It all started out of curiosity, when I started experimenting with <a target="_blank" href="https://content.nuxtjs.org/">Nuxt Content</a>.
-And after a couple of ideas and inspiration from <a target="_blank" href="https://dribbble.com/shots">Dribbble</a>, I decided to get on and create this little project.
+Honestly, a couple of days ago I couldn't imagine that I'm writing this right now.
+This started out of curiosity, when I started experimenting with <a target="_blank" href="https://content.nuxtjs.org/">Nuxt Content</a>.
+And after a couple of ideas and inspiration from <a target="_blank" href="https://dribbble.com/shots">Dribbble</a>, here I am.

 But, the 3 main reasons that really motivate me to create this blog are the following: